Order of Meritorious Service

 The Distinguished Order of Meritorious Service (Darjah Yang Mulia Jasa Negara) is a Malaysian federal award presented for meritorious service to the country.

-It should not be confused with the Order of Merit.

 About the award

 The order has one rank: Commander.

 Commander

 Commander of the Order of Meritorious Service (P.J.N.)
 (Panglima Jasa Negara).

 The award recipient receives the title Datuk and his wife Datin.

 This rank is limited to 200 living recipients at any time, excepting foreign citizens who are conferred honorary awards.